South America Ecotourism

 Rainforests and Biodiversity (Amazon Rainforest)

-• Unique ecosystem: the Amazon covers 40% of South America and produces 20% of the world’s oxygen.
+• Unique ecosystem: the Amazon Rainforest covers 40% of South America and produces 20% of the world’s oxygen.

 • Animals: jaguars, pink river dolphins, sloths, anacondas, and 1,300 bird species.